 If all else fails, take one for the team and eat the candy for the kids! #kiddingnotkidding It’s just for safety purposes right?!
 Maybe your kids will be generous enough to share their candy with you.
 This helps to lighten their load!

-What do you do with all of the candy that comes home?
+What do you do with all of the candy from Halloween?
 Share your ideas below!